 As a general pediatric surgeon, I perform surgeries on newborns through adolescents who need emergency surgery and elective procedures.
-I use minimally invasive approaches for both simple and complex procedures, and I perform outpatient surgeries through Cincinnati Children’s unique, Same-Day Evaluation and Procedure Program.
+I use minimally invasive approaches for both simple and complex procedures, and I perform outpatient surgeries through Cincinnati Children’s unique, Same-Day Consultation and Procedure Program.

 I have always been motivated to make a difference in the lives of children and their parents.
 I believe that by improving the health of a child you allow them to enjoy a long and productive life.

 Throughout more than 15 years at Cincinnati Children's, I have focused on a collaborative approach to patient care that engages the child, the family and other providers to ensure the best possible outcome.
 I think of every child as if they were my own and every parent as if I were in their position.

 I have been honored to be named a Top Doctor in Cincinnati by Cincinnati Magazine for the past several years in a row.
 In addition, I have had the honor of being the president of the Pediatric Trauma Society and receiving two separate team-based awards.
 One is for inflammatory bowel disease care, and the other for the trauma-team care at Cincinnati Children's.